bersavosh/XRB-LrLx_pub/README.md

 *Last update: Jan 17, 2018*

 ## List of sources:
 All the sources included in this database and plot are tabulated below.
-Additionally, a version of the plot with all sources labeled is available [here](https://github.com/bersavosh/XRB-LrLx_pub/blob/master/lrlx_plot_sources.pdf).
+Additionally, there are available in CSV and python pickle formats.
+A version of the LrLx plot with all sources labeled is available [here](https://github.com/bersavosh/XRB-LrLx_pub/blob/master/lrlx_plot_sources.pdf).

 |                   Name |    Type | Golbular Cluster |                                                                                                 Reference |
 |------------------------|---------|------------------|-----------------------------------------------------------------------------------------------------------|